tkurtbond/tkurtbond.github.io/posts/2022/12/10/the-lord-of-the-rings-adventure-game-from-iron-crown-enterprises/index.rst

 ICE then got the Tolkien franchise and developed `Middle-Earth Role Playing`__ (MERP) as a slightly simplified RPG for those who wanted to play in Middle Earth, but did not want all the complexities of the full Rolemaster system.
-The adventures were stated in such a way that you could play them either with Rolemaster or MERP, and had some short guidelines to help the GM adapt them for other games.
+The adventures were written in such a way that you could play them either with Rolemaster or MERP, and had some short guidelines to help the GM adapt them for other games.
 They had a lot of success and their Middle Earth products were extensive and highly